 Before Your Visit

 Call 1-877-WELL ALL (1-877-935-5255) and ask to speak with a hepatitis C clinic coordinator to schedule your appointment.

 - Blood work will be drawn to determine your hepatitis C status and you will be given a follow-up appointment to meet with the Infectious Disease Doctor.

-- During the visit with the provider, you will receive prevention education, education on sexually transmitted diseases and condoms, and how to take medication and manage medication side effects.
+- During the visit with the provider, you will receive prevention education, and how to take medication and manage medication side effects.

 - We offer onsite behavioral health specialist, drug and alcohol counseling.

 - Vaccinations for hepatitis A and B and Influenza.

 For each hepatitis C clinic visit with your provider, you will be assessed a visit fee.

 - If you are uninsured you will be assessed fees for the visit, medications and labs.
 The fees are based on your income and family size.

 - If you have insurance and hepatitis C treatment is covered, you will be required to make a copay for the visit, medication and any labs.